 Fidgets: A fidget is an item that your child can hold that may help with attention, calming, and focus – or, depending on the fidget and the child, it can be a distraction.
 Examples include a stress ball, string, or a small car with wheels to turn.
 Fidgets should be saved for situations in which attention is important and should be taken away after the situation ends.
 Otherwise, they may become common place and lose their desired effect.
 Also, it is important to constantly reevaluate the need for and effectiveness of fidgets, and to have more than one option at the ready should a beneficial fidget loose its usefulness.

-Frequent Breaks: Some students with ASD are not capable of staying engaged in activities as long as their peers.
+Frequent Breaks: Some students on the autism spectrum are not capable of staying engaged in activities as long as their peers.
 These children may benefit from breaks outside of the energy of the classroom.
 Sometimes having a quiet place to go is enough to prepare the student to reengage in the classroom environment.
 For others, it is the movement – the walk to another part of the school – that is beneficial.

 Many of the accommodations listed above are referred to as “Assistive Technology.”
 Assistive Technology is any item, piece of equipment, or product system, whether modified or customized, that is used to increase, maintain, or improve functional capabilities of individuals with disabilities.
 Assistive Technology can be low-tech, including laminated picture schedules, or high-tech, such as the use of an iPad® to create Social Stories™ or otherwise help a child transition between activities.